Bootcamp-AI/OM-Welcome-Package/README_EN.md

 ## Aprende

 ### Videos y Laboratorios Introductorios
-Una buena forma de obtener una descripción general de la tecnología que utiliza OpenMined es ver una de las presentaciones:
+A good way to get an overview of the technology that OpenMined uses is to watch one of the presentations:

 - **Videos Youtube** [Video](https://www.youtube.com/channel/UC60I2b-XbEoD1mkb0CVK3Uw)<br>
-- **Cursos y Laboratorios Gratuitos** [Cursos y Laboratorios](https://www.youtube.com/watch?reload=9&v=4zrU54VIK6k)
+- **Free Courses and Labs** [Cursos y Laboratorios](https://www.youtube.com/watch?reload=9&v=4zrU54VIK6k)